Super-Protocol/py_competition/README.md

 ### Rewards and Prizes

 #### Objective Rewards
-Objective #1 – 40,000 TEE
+Objective #1 – 50,000 TEE [40,000 TEE for the winner, 10,000 TEE reward pool for participation]

-Objective #2 – 40,000 TEE
+Objective #2 – 50,000 TEE [40,000 TEE for the winner, 10,000 TEE reward pool for participation]

-Total TEE Reward Pool – 80,000 TEE
+Total TEE Reward Pool – 100,000 TEE

+⚠️ **Each objective's 10K TEE Reward pool will be divided among all participants, who have successfully deployed a working solution.
+Only ONE solution in each objective will be awarded with the 40,000 TEE reward.
+Each objective may have only one best solution as well as only one winner in it.**
-⚠️ **ALL TEE REWARDS WILL BE DISTRIBUTED ONLY AFTER TGE ACCORDING TO THE REWARD POOL VESTING SCHEDULE**
+⚠️**ALL TEE REWARDS WILL BE DISTRIBUTED ONLY AFTER TGE ACCORDING TO THE REWARD POOL VESTING SCHEDULE**

 As for the Best of the Best Solution USDC prize: